udumulamythiliram/Python-Practice-/README.md

 - Build real projects every day
 - Start BTech with a strong foundation
 - Start AI and ML
-- Learn python libraries like numpy pandas and pygame

 ## Setup